Survival of the City

 One of our great urbanists and one of our great public health experts join forces to reckon with how cities are changing in the face of existential threats the pandemic has only accelerated

 Cities can make us sick.
-They always have - diseases spread more easily when more people are close to one another.
-And disease is hardly the only ill that accompanies urban density.
-Cities have been demonized as breeding grounds for vice and crime from Sodom and Gomorrah on.
-But cities have flourished nonetheless because they are humanity’s greatest invention, indispensable engines for creativity, innovation, wealth, and connection, the loom on which the fabric of civilization is woven.
+That’s always been true—diseases spread more easily when more people are close to one another.
+And cities have been demonized as breeding grounds for vice and crime from Sodom and Gomorrah on.
+But cities have flourished nonetheless because they are humanity’s greatest invention, indispensable engines for creativity, innovation, wealth, and civilization itself.

 But cities now stand at a crossroads.
-During the global COVID crisis, cities grew silent as people worked from home - if they could work at all.
-The normal forms of socializing ground to a halt.
+During the global COVID crisis, cities grew silent; the normal forms of socializing ground to a halt.
 How permanent are these changes?
-Advances in digital technology mean that many people can opt out of city life as never before.
+Advances in technology mean that many people can opt out of city life as never before.
 Will they?
 Are we on the brink of a post-urban world?

-City life will survive but individual cities face terrible risks, argue Edward Glaeser and David Cutler, and a wave of urban failure would be absolutely disastrous.
+City life will survive, but individual cities face terrible risks, argue Edward Glaeser and David Cutler, and a wave of urban failure would be absolutely disastrous.
 In terms of intimacy and inspiration, nothing can replace what cities offer.
-Great cities have always demanded great management, and our current crisis has exposed fearful gaps in our capacity for good governance.
-It is possible to drive a city into the ground, pandemic or not.
-Glaeser and Cutler examine the evolution that is already happening, and describe the possible futures that lie before us: What will distinguish the cities that will flourish from the ones that won’t?
-In America, they argue, deep inequities in health care and education are a particular blight on the future of our cities; solving them will be the difference between our collective good health and a downward spiral to a much darker place.
+But great cities have always demanded great management, and our current crisis has exposed fearful gaps in our capacity for good governance.
+In America, Glaeser and Cutler argue, deep inequities in health care and education are a particular blight on the future of our cities; solving them will be the difference between our collective good health and a downward spiral to a much darker place.